 "An instructor may withdraw a student from a course with a mark of "W" or "E" when the student's behavior disrupts the educational process.
 Disruptive classroom behavior for this purpose is defined by the instructor."
 (Student Affairs Manual 602-10).

-- If the behavior persists, and with the approval of the department chair or the chair's designee, the instructor may forward a letter to the student, with copies to the chair/chair's designee, the graduate or undergraduate associate dean in the college and to Office of Student and Academic Programs (CLASDean@asu.edu), informing the student that he or she is being withdrawn from the class for disruptive behavior.
-In the letter, the instructor should also indicate that any appeal must be directed to The College by emailing CLASDean@asu.edu or calling 480-965-6506.
+- If, after sending the written warning, the behavior persists, and with the approval of the department chair or the chair's designee, the instructor may send an email to the student, with copies to the chair/chair's designee, the graduate or undergraduate associate dean in The College and to Office of Student and Academic Programs (TheCollegeDean@asu.edu), informing the student that the instructor is recommending that the student be withdrawn from the class for disruptive behavior.
+In the letter, the instructor should also indicate that any appeal must be directed to The College by emailing TheCollegeDean@asu.edu

-- Upon receipt of the instructor's letter, the respective associate dean will forward a letter to the student, confirming the withdrawal and setting a deadline for appeal.
-The student may appeal the withdrawal by filing a written request to The College within 10 working days of the date of The College's letter.
+- Upon receipt of the instructor's email, the respective associate dean will review the request.
+If after review it is determined that the student should be withdrawn from the course, they will send an email to the student, copying the instructor and the chair/chair's designee, confirming the withdrawal and setting a deadline for appeal.
+The student may appeal the withdrawal by filing a written request to The College by the appeal deadline.

-- If there is no appeal, the respective associate dean will forward the withdrawal to the registrar and inform the student, instructor and the Office of Student Rights and Responsibilities in the Dean of Students Office.
+- If there is no appeal, the respective associate dean will forward the withdrawal to the registrar and inform the student, instructor, the chair/chair's designee and the Office of Student Rights and Responsibilities in the Dean of Students Office.

-- The instructor may also choose to file a conduct complaint with the Office of Student Rights and Responsibilities, 480-965-6547.
+- The instructor may also choose to file a conduct complaint with the Office of Student Rights and Responsibilities by emailing DeanofStudents@asu.edu.

 Note, if the behavior is immediately threatening to the instructor or other students in the learning environment, the instructor should notify ASU Police and request that the student be removed from the classroom.